Chung Mong-joon: Presidential campaign of 2002

 Chung was known to be suspended and repeat courses for cheating final exam when he was a freshman in Seoul National University.
 He was caught by an exam monitor when he was peeping at some other classmate's exam over shoulder during final exam.
 He was reported to disciplinary committee and got such punishment after the incidence.
 Chung gave an excuse for this, saying he cheated final exam trying to finish it early to go out with his friends.
 Chung is the only known public figure in Korean history having such record.

 Chung's real mother is unknown.
-When he ran for the South Korean presidency in 2002, Grand National Party explored this point.
+When he ran for the South Korean presidency in 2002, the GNP explored this point.
 They speculated about the identity of Chung's real mother.
 They speculated that his real mother could be a house maid, a geisha, or a particular traditional musician whom Chung Ju-yung had an affair with.
 In fact, in his interview with news reporters in 2002, Chung indicated that his real mother is someone else, saying he would reveal the truth someday.
 It was reported that he was crying when he was questioned about his real mother.
 Chung explained about his real mother in his autobiography in 2011.
 Chung says that when he studied in US in 1978, he received a letter from someone in Korea who claimed to be his real mother.
 He hurried to return to Korea, and met her at her place, according to his autobiography.
 Chung said that it was the first and last time that he was going to see her.